csparks113/Morse-Code-App/docs/refactor-notes.md

 ### Audio Orchestrator
 1. Run on-device smoke tests (iOS/Android) to confirm the audio-api-first tone controller spins up quickly and logs backend metadata.
 2. Review the audio API Expo plugin options (background audio, permissions) and document overrides in `docs/nitro-integration-prep.md`.
-3. Define the `OutputsAudio` Nitro interface (replace the placeholder spec) before wiring orchestrator bindings.
+3. Implement the native `OutputsAudio` Nitro module once device validation passes, then wire the orchestrator entry points.

 ### Hygiene & Guardrails
 1. Update `docs/codex-handoff.md` at the end of every working session and run `npm run verify:handoff` so new chats resume with full context.